 Paying for excess baggage is not only a hassle but a real nuisance when you realise how much you have to pay for items you may never use on holiday.

-On the question of baggage and the cost in taking it with you, it is important to beware budget airlines’ policies.
+On the question of baggage and the cost of taking it with you, it is important to beware of budget airlines’ policies.

-With a little forethought, creativity and imagination, you might be able to make valuable savings which help you holiday spending money to go a whole lot further.
+With a little forethought, creativity and imagination, you might be able to make valuable savings which help your holiday spending money to go a whole lot further.